 return dct

-operates on every data string received from the Distributed API for serialization.
+CVE-2025-24016 occurs because eval operates on every data string received from the Distributed API for serialization.
 Evaluation functions in Python enable execution of arbitrary program code so this creates a major security threat to users.

-The vulnerability can be abused by attackers who create specific malicious JSON data including the unhandled_exc
+The vulnerability can be abused by attackers who create specific malicious JSON data including the unhandled_exc dictionary entry.
+A specifically constructed dictionary within the Python class gets passed to the eval function allowing server-execution of arbitrary code.

-function fails to properly clean or check incoming data before sending it to evaluation.
-Attackers can execute remote code by placing their own code into the class
+The vulnerability appears because the as_wazuh_object function fails to properly clean or check incoming data before sending it to evaluation.
+Attackers can execute remote code by placing their own code into the class and args fields because this vulnerability allows control over these parameters.

 An attacker can send the following JSON payload: